grafana/alloy/docs/sources/reference/components/beyla.ebpf.md

 ### services block

 In some scenarios, Beyla will instrument a wide variety of services, such as a Kubernetes DaemonSet that instruments all the services in a node.
 This block allows you to filter the services to instrument based on their metadata.
+If you specify other selectors in the same services entry, the instrumented processes need to match all the selector properties.

 Name         | Type     | Description                                                                     | Default | Required
 -------------|----------|---------------------------------------------------------------------------------|---------|---------